dmurooka/dmurooka/README.md

 ## Acknowledgements

-Special thanks to my beloved family, all my colleagues, mentors, and students who have supported my journey.
+Special thanks to my beloved family, friends, all my colleagues, mentors, and students who have supported my journey.

 ---